 What Documents Do I Need To Prove My NHS Misdiagnosis Claims?

 The following documents will be required to successfully prove your medical negligence compensation claims.

 - Comprehensive statements with details of medical appointments dates, the GP or Doctor who was in charge of your case, what diagnosis or misdiagnosis was made, harm or injury suffered as a result of the misdiagnosis, the impact of the injury suffered on your daily life, and other relevant information.

 - In the case that the victim is dead, you will also state how the events transpired leading to the death of your loved one.

 - Witness statements from family or close friends

-- Photographs and pictures showing extent of damage (injury)
+- Photographs and pictures showing the extent of damage (injury)

 - Medical Report from an Independent Medical Expert assigned to perform medical examinations on you to ascertain the severity of harm.